ChrisCash2020/movie-client/README.md

 ## Description:

 This project was made as a way to practice my WebSockets development.
-I also used it to practice my back-end RestAPI development.
 It replicats the famous swipe animation that Tinder uses, and it exemplifies several small features present in the real website.
 I made a WebSocket API for my backend using Socket.io Server, which allowed a two-way communication between client apps and your backend.